 Immediately afterwards, I went to the showers after ordering a meal.
 During the dinner, Rumen and Dimitar appeared and I was briefed that many participants had already given up.
 Soon afterwards, I was in horizontal position, telling the controller Sasho that I would sleep for 2 hours and continue 🙂 I was in bed around 9:30 pm.

 – Plovdiv – Peshtera – Batak – Dospad – Trigrad – 324 km

 Unfortunately , I woke up around 3:00 am and felt disoriented.
 It turned out that I had fallen asleep for over 5 hours.
-I looked at the situation philosophically, told myself that my body had required it and started preparing myself.
-At 3:30 am I took off in the direction of Kazanlak.
-Kazanlak is It is the center of rose oil extraction in Bulgaria and the oil-producing in Kazanlak is one of the most widely recognizable national symbols.
+At 3:30 am, I took off in the direction of Kazanlak.
+The town is the center of rose oil extraction in Bulgaria.
+Oil-producing in Kazanlak is one of the most widely recognizable national symbols.

 Upon leaving, I noticed that some of the bikes I saw were missing, and figured that I was behind.
 There was no time to worry and I just went ahead.
 Since I slept for too long, I now had the opportunity to ride for a looong time with short breaks and hopefully to make up some lost time.
-The next stage proved to be the most difficult one, where some of the mountain passes awaited – the climbs to Goliam Beglik ( elevation 5014 ft) and Trigrad Gorge (Elevation 3938 ft ).
+The next stage proved to be the most difficult one.
+Some of the big mountain passes awaited here – the climbs to Goliam Beglik ( elevation 5014 ft) and Trigrad Gorge (Elevation 3938 ft ).

 Shortly after Gavrilovo, in the direction of Kazanlak, the sun was rising behind the peak of Triglav near Nikolaevo.